Some posts contain compensated links. Please read this disclaimer for more info.

 Located very close to the city of Bursa, Uludag is Turkey’s premier ski resort, situated at Uludag National Park.
 It is open all-year-round and has some gorgeous natural spaces to explore.

-The eight trips we’ve mentioned are all within an hour or two of the city, making them the best options for seeing a little more of the area, and having a break from the hustle and bustle.
+Most of the tourist places near Istanbul we’ve mentioned above are within a few hours of the city at most, making them the best options for seeing a little more of the area and having a break from the hustle and bustle.
+Others, however, can be visited on a long one-day tour from Istanbul but are best done on a weekend trip.

 More Turkey Travel Ideas